 She'll play with three different types of spinach pancakes using three different types of flour.

-How to Serve These Spinach Pancakes
+How to Serve These Pancakes to Toddlers and Kids

 These pancakes are made to be easy, so don’t feel like you need to serve them with anything too complicated.
 Here are some of my favorite easy ways to serve them to your baby or toddler: